Xenon257R/blue-archive-rainmeter/README.md

 <sub>Sources for the wallpaper are listed [at the end of the README](https://github.com/Xenon257R/blue-archive-rainmeter#showcase-wallpaper-sources).</sub>

 # Blue Archive - Rainmeter Suite
 A full *Blue Archive* themed *Rainmeter* suite for your desktop.
 Does not come with wallpapers.
-This suite was built with ***form over function*** in mind and as such may fall behind more traditional, streamlined *Rainmeter* skins in terms of easily customizable features.
+This suite was built with ***form over function*** in mind and as such may fall behind more traditional, streamlined *Rainmeter* skins in terms of easily customizable and optimized features.

 Before use, it is advised to carefully read through every skin's **Information** tag and understand the features of each one to see which skins and variants are best suited for you.